Back to top

 Visit San Francisco's Spectacular Grand Hotels

 San Francisco's luxury hotels always pull out all the stops with their fantastic and opulent holiday decorations!
-Don't miss the two-story, 25-foot-tall gingerbread house at the Fairmont Hotel on Nob Hill, which opens Saturday, November 23 with a ribbon cutting and tree lighting at 11 am and make sure you swing by the lobby of the Westin St. Francis Hotel on Union Square to see their amazing holiday sugar castle, on view in the hotel's Tower Lobby from November 26–January 2.
-In addition to holiday displays, many of the city's finest hotels offer festive holiday family teas and even overnight family packages.
+Don't miss the two-story, 25-foot-tall gingerbread house at the Fairmont Hotel on Nob Hill, which opens Saturday, November 22 with a ribbon cutting and tree lighting at 11 am and make sure you swing by the lobby of the Westin St. Francis Hotel on Union Square to see their amazing 12-foot holiday sugar castle, on view in the hotel's Tower Lobby from November 26–January 2.
+In addition to holiday displays, many of the city's finest hotels offer festive holiday family teas and even overnight family packages in special holiday-themed rooms.

 The Sugar Castle at the Westin St. Francis at Union Square